davidrhoden/thestacks/posts/stacks-sidneys-nov-19-2021.md

 ---

 The Stacks return to Sidney's Saloon with support from Unsound Check.
 (OK, that's our bass player's electronic musings.)

+This was an excellent show, mostly because the crowd, though not large, was _vocal_.

 We actually taped this one.